Yury-Shevchenko/samply/docs/README.md

+## Samply for participants

+Help scientists and communities to study and understand the current situation.
+You will receive notifications throughout the day with questions to answer.
+The content of surveys and the notification schedule vary from study to study.
+You can download the mobile application Samply Research from Google or <a href="https://apps.apple.com/app/samply-research/id1511062019" target="_blank">Apple</a> Store.

-## Samply
+## Samply for researchers

 Samply makes sending notifications easy and provides a secure foundation for connection with your participants.
-The application has an open source code on GitHub and runs online at <a href="https://samply.uni-konstanz.de" target="_blank">https://samply.uni-konstanz.de</a>.
+The application for researchers has an open source code on GitHub and runs online at <a href="https://samply.uni-konstanz.de" target="_blank">https://samply.uni-konstanz.de</a>.
 With Samply you can schedule notifications for experience sampling studies.
-In the current moment, only Android mobile devices are supported.
+We support both Android and iOS mobile operation systems with a mobile application *Samply Research* for participants available at Google and Apple Store.

 ## Features

+* Samply is free both for participants and researchers, there is no hidden costs (thanks to the generous support of the  <a href="https://iscience.uni-konstanz.de/" target="_blank">iScience group</a>.)
-* Only Android mobile devices for participants
+* Native mobile application for participants available in Apple and Google Store.
-* Different types of notifications schedule (one-time, repeat, event-based)
+* Different types of notifications schedule (one-time, repeat, user-dependent, randomized).
+* Customization of messages and URL links: you can send links to any online survey of experiment (e.g., Google Forms, SurveyMonkey, Qualtrics, lab.js).
+You just have to make sure that your online study looks right on mobile devices.
-* Write messages to your participants with URL links of your study
+* Recording participants' responses to your notifications.
-* Identify participants in your study with unique IDs in the URL query
-* Preserve anonymity: participants do not need to provide any personal information such as emails or phone numbers.
-All notifications are send through the application.
+* Preserving anonymity: participants do not need to provide any personal information such as emails or phone numbers to you to participate in your study.
+All notifications are sent through the application.

-## Use in any web browser
+## Researcher website at your convenience

 As a researcher, you can create and manage your study in a web browser.
 After creating the study, you send an invitation link to participants.
-Participants can open the link on their Android phones, install the application and sign up for your study.
+Participants download the mobile application *Samply Research* from Google or Apple Store, install the application and join your study.
 Now, they can receive notifications from you.
-These notifications look and feel like native mobile notifications.

 ## Contribute to the software